-Mhoro and Haere Mai Welcome (in both Shona and Māori) to Birdwoods South Gallery in the heart of beautiful Arrowtown, New Zealand.
+Mhoro and Haere Mai Welcome (in both Shona and Māori) to Birdwoods Arrowtown Gallery in the heart of beautiful Arrowtown, New Zealand.

-Birdwoods South celebrates my dual heritage, having spent the first half of my life as a Zimbabwean and the second as a Kiwi.
+Birdwoods Arrowtown celebrates my dual heritage, having spent the first half of my life as a Zimbabwean and the second as a Kiwi.

 The Gallery will be home to beautiful stone sculptures from Africa, recycled metal sculptures, large-scale photographic canvasses from both Africa and New Zealand and a careful selection of smaller creative crafts.